Causally Steered Diffusion for Automated Video Counterfactual Generation: Experiments and Results

-\textbf{Video Quality and Temporal Consistency.} Table \ref{all_metrics} presents quantitative results for general video quality (DOVER, FVD) and temporal consistency (CLIP \cite{radford2021learningCLIP} score).
-We observe that DOVER score \cite{wu2023dover}, which assesses generated counterfactual videos from both technical and aesthetic perspectives, shows only marginal differences between the baseline methods and our VLM-steering approach.
-In addition, the FVD \cite{unterthiner2018towardsFVD} score shows a slight increase for our proposed method, indicating that as the counterfactuals become more effective, they deviate more noticeably from the observational distribution.
-Lastly, the deviations in CLIP scores for temporal consistency are minimal compared to the vanilla methods.
-Overall, we conclude that the measurements of general video quality and temporal consistency metrics indicate no significant deviation from the baselines, demonstrating that our method improves counterfactual effectiveness without compromising other critical factors such as video realism and temporal coherence.
+Table \ref{all_metrics} reports quantitative results for video quality (DOVER, FVD) and temporal consistency (CLIP \cite{radford2021learningCLIP}).
+DOVER \cite{wu2023dover} shows only minor differences between baselines and our CSVC framework.
+FVD \cite{unterthiner2018towardsFVD} increases slightly, reflecting greater deviation from the observational distribution as counterfactuals become more effective.
+CLIP-based temporal consistency remains close to the vanilla methods.
+Overall, our CSVC approach improves counterfactual effectiveness without compromising video realism or temporal coherence.